boazbk/tcs/lec_17_model_rand.md

 The proof of [rnandthm](){.ref} can be summarized as follows:  we can replace a $poly(n)$-time algorithm that tosses coins as it runs, with an algorithm that uses a single set of coin tosses $r^* \in \{0,1\}^{poly(n)}$ which will be good enough for all inputs of size $n$.
 Another way to say it is that for the purposes of computing functions, we do not need "online" access to random coins and can generate a set of  coins "offline" ahead of time, before we see the actual input.

-But the question of derandomizing _uniform_ computation, or equivalently, RNAND<< or RNAND++ programs, is a whole different matter.
+But this does not really help us with answering the question of whether $\mathbf{BPP}$ equals $\mathbf{P}$, since we still need to find a way to generate these "offline" coins.
 To derandomize an RNAND++ program we will need to come up with a _single_ deterministic algorithm that will work for _all input lengths_.
 That is, unlike in the case of RNAND programs, we cannot choose for every input length $n$ some string $r^* \in \{0,1\}^{poly(n)}$ to use as our random coins.

-Can we still do this, or does randomness add an inherent extra power for computation?
+Can we derandomize randomized algorithms, or does randomness add an inherent extra power for computation?
 This is a fundamentally interesting question  but is also of practical significance.
 Ever since people started to use randomized algorithms during the Manhattan project, they have been trying to remove  the need for randomness and replace it with numbers that are selected through some deterministic process.
 Throughout the years this approach has often been used successfully, though there have been a number of failures as well.^[One amusing anecdote is a [recent case](https://www.wired.com/2017/02/russians-engineer-brilliant-slot-machine-cheat-casinos-no-fix/) where scammers managed to predict the imperfect "pseudorandom generator" used by slot machines to cheat casinos.
 Unfortunately we don't know the details of how they did it, since the case was [sealed](https://www.plainsite.org/dockets/2j3mlaig6/missouri-eastern-district-court/usa-v-bliev-et-al/).]